xdrpp/stc/README.md

 tree in a detached state, so that `go get -u` cannot pull from the remote `go1` branch.

-Once this completes, put the `~/go/bin` directory on your path and you should be able to run `stc`.
+Once this command completes, put the `~/go/bin` directory on your path and you should be able to run `stc`.

 To install the software from within a go module (a directory with a `go.mod` file), you will need to specify the `go1` branch to get